jonsag/ardBeeQueen/README.md

 1 x Rotary encoder, kjell.com art#87918
 1 x 10kohm Potentiometer, kjell.com art#90633
 1 x 220ohm resistor
+1 x 10K ohm resistor
+2 x 0,47uF capacitor

 Casing to hold everything

 Wires and soldering material

+If you want to build a PCB using the Gerber file you will also need some headers and connnectors.

 Building electrical
 ===============